British born LYN MURRAY (1909–1989)

 When you think of iconic composers there are a host of names that probably come to mind, from Bernard Herrmann to James Horner, Jerry Goldsmith to Lalo Schiffrin… the list goes on BUT

-Because I watch so much vintage mystery television I’ve become acquainted with the genius of Mort Stevens, Pete Rugolo and Georges Dunning.
+Because I watch so much vintage mystery television I’ve become acquainted with the genius of Mort Stevens, Pete Rugolo, and Georges Dunning.

 Doing research I found that Lyn Murray worked with Hitchcock on To Catch A Thief 1955 as well as Joseph Losey’s The Prowler 1951 with Van Heflin.
-Lyn Murray is one of those composers that slips through the cracks, as we pay attention to the very moving pieces of film or dramatic television theatrics.
+Lyn Murray is one of those composers that slip through the cracks, as we pay attention to the very moving pieces of film or dramatic television theatrics.

 Emotions are evoked by the scenery or fine acting, but what lies behind the mood is the brilliants of the music that carries the set piece and plot to the level of catharsis.
 I haven’t been able to stop humming several of Murray’s themes.
 They’ve been flying around my head like wonderful little moths attracted to the porch lite.

-He has a very unique almost quirky sense of beautiful timing, with arrangements that utilize the most dissonant strings, horn sections and flute and whose melodies often take a right turn when you think it’s going left.
+He has a very unique almost quirky sense of beautiful timing, with arrangements that utilize the most dissonant strings, horn sections, and flute and whose melodies often take a right turn when you think it’s going left.
 His music tugs at the heart and fits each scenario so well, you couldn’t imagine hearing anything else underscoring the dramatic scene.
 Quite often bringing a heave to my chest and tears in my eyes.

 From The Alfred Hitchcock Hour, his evocative, style used in several episodes, (The Paragon starring Joan Fontaine and Annabel starring Susan Oliver) is mesmerizing!